 Tag: shared parental leave

 A tribunal has ruled that an employer’s failure to enhance pay for shared parental leave (SPL) to the same level as enhanced maternity pay is direct sex discrimination.
-Employers who enhance maternity pay but not shared parental pay should be … Continue reading

 Changes to shared parental leave and adoption leave entitlements as well an increase in the re-employment age ceiling will take effect from 1 July 2017.
 This is a good juncture for companies to review their employment policies to ensure they will be compliant.